-COVID-19: NYSC to decamp Corps members who shun safety protocols
+COVID-19: NYSC to decamp corps members who shun safety protocols

 “We will not hesitate to decamp anyone who fails to adhere to COVID-19 safety protocols,” Ibrahim stated.

+ALSO READ: Kaduna varsity promotes 20 lecturers, dismisses 1 over alleged sexual harassment

-He commended the NCDC for assisting the NYSC Scheme to sensitising Prospective Corps Members in its bid to stem the tide of COVID-19.
+He commended the NCDC for assisting the NYSC Scheme to sensitise Prospective Corps Members in its bid to stem the tide of COVID-19.

 On his part, the Director-General NCDC, Dr Chikwe Ihekweazu, speaking during the event called on the Prospective Corps Members to join hands with the NYSC and NCDC in order to have a successful service year.